-> Subscription and redemption procedures:
+Subscription and redemption procedures:

-Subscription and redemption requests are cleared each NAV calculation day (D) at 12:00 or at 16:00 for requests concerning feeder UCI.
+Subscription and redemption requests are centralised on each NAV calculation day (D) at 12:25.
 These requests are executed on the basis of the net asset value of D and calculated on the following business day (D+1).